OmarBakr2020/Spotify-Clone/README.md

 ## Important Note!!

-You should have your real Spotify active during testing this clone
+You should have your real Spotify active during testing this clone.
+Here's a quick [demo](https://www.loom.com/share/8ff7a3f743a24c9c96bef482ce6d2974) for testing this website

 # Next.js + Tailwind CSS Example